 - Brush very carefully and gently, avoiding the wound site.

-- Leave on any bandages on for seven to 14 days, with a possible replacement once during this time per your dentist’s instructions.
+- Leave any bandages on for 7 to 14 days, with one possible replacement during this time per your dentist’s instructions.

 - If slight bleeding continues during the first 48 hours, use a moistened tea bag or moistened gauze.